SalK91/convex_optimization/docs/convex/17_kkt.md

 - how to describe optimality with gradients or subgradients.

 This chapter unifies these ideas.
 We begin with unconstrained optimization and the gradient descent principle, then extend to equality and inequality constraints — culminating in the Karush–Kuhn–Tucker (KKT) conditions, the cornerstone of constrained convex optimization.

+In constrained convex optimization, the gradient cannot vanish freely—it must be counteracted by constraint forces.
+Lagrange multipliers quantify these forces.
+The Karush–Kuhn–Tucker (KKT) conditions express this balance algebraically.

 ## 8.1 Unconstrained convex minimisation